shuaijiang/BlogSource/leetcode_addtwonumbers.md

-title: LeetCode: Add Two Numbers
+title: LeetCode Add Two Numbers
 date: 2015-01-24 21:21:18
 tags: leetcode
 ---

-#Description
+# Description
 You are given two linked lists representing two non-negative numbers.
 The digits are stored in reverse order and each of their nodes contain a single digit.
 Add the two numbers and return it as a linked list.

 Input: (2 -> 4 -> 3) + (5 -> 6 -> 4)